 When a divorce becomes litigated, a court can alter the proportion of assets each partner receives if it is determined that property would not otherwise be split fairly.
 However, the spouse losing a share of community property will not always see eye to eye with the court for the reasoning behind this deviation.
 In the event that a judge suspects a disproportionate division of assets is in order, our attorneys can fight to see that your interests are not overlooked.

 Factors which can influence the division of property can include:

 If you and your partner have experienced irreconcilable differences, do not hesitate to contact JM Davis Law PLLC.
 During a divorce, how marital assets are categorized and divided can affect you for years to come and choosing the right attorney can make the vital difference in your case.
-Our Lake Jackson family law attorneys believe in a client-centered approach to matters of divorce and strive to find the best solution for each person who walks through our doors.
+Our Lake Jackson and Houston attorneys believe in a client-centered approach to matters of divorce and strive to find the best solution for each person who walks through our doors.
 When you need uncompromising legal advocacy, partner with our firm and rest assured that your future is in experienced hands.

 Questions about marital property?
 Contact our office and get the answer that you need.